-Part of dealing with a loved one in hospital, has now become the exorbitant rates that are being charged for the parking at the hospital.
-Why is it that hospitals are using their parking as a major income source for the Hospital Foundation?
-Paying at least $10 for a short visit and more than $20 for the day seems normal.
+Part of dealing with a loved one in the hospital has now become the exorbitant rates charged for hospital parking.
+Why are hospitals using their parking as a significant income source for the Hospital Foundation?
+Paying at least $20 for a short visit and more than $30 for the day seems normal.

-The Canadian Medical association has commented that the parking fees are actually an impediment to good medical care, and I think I agree with them.
-CBC Marketplace did an interesting piece on this topic as well, which outlines some of the scarier numbers about folks, cars and hospitals.
+The Canadian Medical association has commented that the parking fees are an impediment to good medical care, and I think I agree with them.
+CBC Marketplace also did an interesting piece on this topic, which outlines some of the scarier numbers about folks, cars and hospitals.

 I realize that parking for hospitals (in Canada at least) can be an issue since many are in downtown areas, where parking space is at a premium, but why does parking have to be a profit center for Hospitals?